Skip to Content

 Reward Them with Sweet Treats:

-During this period, you ensure that everything your puppy encounters must be positive so that he doesn't get a negative image of the world around him.
+During this period, you ensure that everything your puppy encounters is positive so that he doesn’t get a negative image of the world around him.
 Always reward your puppy with some soft chewable treat for his behavior to encourage him to learn positivity.

 These treats and praises will help them associate positive feelings with their exposures and encounters.
 Dogs are very good at reading emotions, so never show nervousness when introducing your puppy to big dogs or other pets, as it will automatically make them fearful.